top of page

 Interurban-Rapid Transit Bond Campaign Committee, 1917

 A victim of its time, The Loop suffered setbacks including loss of tax base during prohibition, the deep impact of the Great Depression on the city and region, and inflation and material scarcity during WWI & WWII.
 Ultimately, The Loop’s doom would be a result of political winds at the time which sought to crack down on political bossism and machines such as that of Boss Cox in Cincinnati.
-The Loop project ended with a handful of stations constructed, no track laid, and no passengers moved.
+The Loop project ended with only a handful of stations under construction, no track laid, and no passengers moved.
 With rapid transit plans fading into history, highways emerged as the answer to the city’s problems and forever altered our landscape.
 With these highways came brand new problems to consider, one the city and region are beginning to grapple with today.

 Every decade or so, it seems that the city remembers the hope and dream of The Loop and a new study revives the idea, whether it be for true rapid transit, a scaled down underground streetcar variation or even for more superfluous purposes (underground wine tunnels, movie sets, shopping malls, etc.).
 The most ambitious periods of interest in rapid transit remain a century apart, with the original rapid transit plans at the turn of the 20th century and the 2002 Metro Moves proposal at the turn of the 21st.
 The city has once again asked for proposals and ideas for what may become of the long abandoned tunnels.
 When presented with new challenges, perhaps The Loop can inspire new solutions where we look forward to more foot traffic in our great city rather than sitting in traffic.